shreyapatil2461/ResNet50-Fuzzy-CSL/README.md

 </p>

 The dynamic weighting strategy prevented overfitting and improved the model's ability to generalize to new data.
 Additionally, augmentation techniques enhanced the model’s capability to handle variations in minority classes.

+## **Conclusion**
+The integration of fuzzy cost-sensitive learning with the ResNet-50 architecture effectively addresses the challenges associated with class imbalance in image classification tasks.
+By dynamically adjusting misclassification penalties using fuzzy logic, the proposed model improved the recognition of minority classes while maintaining high overall accuracy.

+The model achieved a significant accuracy of 97.06% on the imbalanced garbage classification dataset, outperforming baseline models such as MobileNetV2, CNN, and SIFT + SVM.
+The fuzzy penalty loss function played a crucial role in enhancing fairness across all categories, substantially reducing false negatives in underrepresented classes.

+The proposed framework minimizes the need for extensive preprocessing and provides a scalable and practical solution suitable for real-world waste management applications.
+By ensuring balanced learning and robust feature extraction, the system demonstrates strong potential for deployment in resource-constrained and operational environments.

+## **Future Work**
+Future directions include expanding the dataset to incorporate additional waste categories and exploring advanced data augmentation techniques to further improve model robustness.

+Optimizing the model for real-time deployment on embedded or low-power edge devices will enhance practical usability in smart bins and automated waste sorting systems.

+Additionally, implementing multi-label classification capabilities and collaborating with waste management experts can further increase the impact and applicability of the system for efficient and intelligent waste management solutions.